paketo-buildpacks/rfcs/accepted/0000-replace-buildpack-yml.md

 The `build-plan` buildpack would need to be added to the end of every build order.
 If you would like a specific dependency then you can specify that is a `plan.toml`, which is the `requires` portion of a Build Plan (TOML).

+In order to facilitate the use of the `build-plan` buildpack it should be migrate from its current location into the `paketo-community` organization.
+This will allow it to be more easily integrated into the Paketo ecosystem as a whole.

 An example of what the conversion from `buildpack.yml` to `plan.toml` would look like the following:

 `buildpack.yml`